 Figure 34 – The Model for Configuring Servers to use AuthorizationServices

-If a Server is also a Client that needs to access the AuthorizationService, the necessary KeyCredentials can be provided with the push configuration management model (see 8.4).
+If a Server is also a Client that has to access the AuthorizationService, the necessary KeyCredentials can be provided with the push configuration management model (see 8.4).

 Attribute